SamAshenafi/Project-FOX/.github/game-design-document.md

 never_walkable | bool | some tiles will never be walkable on |
 require_[keyitem] | bool | tile is not walkable unless player obtained the [keyitem] | EBF transition_room | string? | room that the player will get to if stepped on.
-If "" then don't do anything
+If "" then don't do anything what_is_on_top | ? | the object on top, be it an interactable object or monster

 PROBLEM: How will the room get stored?
 Some rooms are outside the map.
 So maybe just have a hashmap of [Coordinate] to [Room]?
 Ex:
-- "A00" -> "Some room on the map"
+- "01-00" -> "Some room on the map"
-- "A00E1" -> "Some room outside the map, accessible from A00"
+- "01-00-E1" -> "Some room outside the map, accessible from A00"

 **Room**
 | Attribute | Type | Description | Inspiration |